 Treating eyelid eczema

 Topical calcineurin inhibitors (TCIs) – pimecrolimus (Elidel) and tacrolimus (Protopic) – are also prescribed for eyelid eczema.
-They are not steroids, so there is no risk that they will thin the skin.
-They are a helpful option in treating eyelid eczema.
-They do have some side effects, which include photosensitivity.
-It is important to take precautions in the sun, particularly from March to September: applying sunscreen and wearing sun protective clothing, such as a sun hat.
-It is a good idea to apply TCIs in the evening, as you need to leave a gap between applying a TCI and another cream, such as a sunscreen (in the case of tacrolimus, a two-hour gap is required).
-TCIs are initially prescribed for 6 weeks and can also be used for long-term, twice weekly maintenance treatment on two non-consecutive days (for example, on Monday and Thursday nights).
-It is common for TCIs to produce a burning and stinging sensation when first applied, but this usually subsides within a week.
+They are not steroids, so there’s no risk that they will thin the skin.
+They do have some side effects, including photosensitivity.
+It’s important to take precautions in the sun when using TCIs, particularly from March to September.
+These precautions include wearing sun glasses and a sun hat.
+TCIs are usually applied twice a day for short periods to treat flares, or twice a week on non-consecutive days as maintenance treatment.
+When using Protopic as maintenance treatment, it’s a good idea to apply it in the evening, as you need to leave a 2-hour gap between applying it and another cream.
+It’s common for TCIs to produce a burning or stinging sensation when first applied, which lasts for about 15-20 minutes.
+This usually subsides within a week.

 Blepharitis refers to inflammation of the eyelid skin, and is a very common problem.
 The cause is usually not known, but it can be caused by a reaction to the bacteria which live naturally on the eyelid skin.
 It can occur in people with and without eczema, but it is most commonly associated with seborrhoeic dermatitis.
 Seborrhoeic dermatitis affects the face, scalp, ears and eyebrows as well as the eyelids.
 Small, yellowish skin scales collect around the eyelashes, making the eyes look tired, puffy and wrinkled.
 Scaling (dandruff) in the scalp and eyebrows will often be present as well, and sometimes red patches develop around the sides of the nose.
-For more information about this type of eczema and treatment, see the National Eczema Society factsheet on Seborrhoeic dermatitis in adults.
+For more information about this type of eczema, please see our Seborrhoeic dermatitis in adults factsheet.

-Inflammation of the eyelids leads to itching and discomfort of the eyes, and the sensation that there may be something ‘gritty’ on the eye surface.
+Inflammation of the eyelids leads to itch and discomfort, and the sensation that there may be something ‘gritty’ on the eye surface.
 The most important treatment is lid hygiene.
 This involves using a warm compress and gentle eyelid massage to soften and unblock the oil glands of the eyelid, and gently cleansing the edges of the eyelids with warm water.
-Artificial tears can be used to wet the cornea (the outer surface of the eye) and thereby make your eyes more comfortable.
-It is a good idea to stop wearing contact lenses, as these may further irritate blepharitis, especially if your eyes are very sore.
+Artificial tears can be used to wet the cornea (the outer surface of the eye), making your eyes more comfortable.
+It’s a good idea to stop wearing contact lenses, as these may further irritate blepharitis, especially if your eyes are very sore.
 Your pharmacist should be able to advise you on the range of proprietary preparations that are available, either as artificial tear drops or anti-inflammatory eye drops.
 If blepharitis becomes very sore and infected, you will need to see your healthcare professional and may need antibiotic eye drops or tablets.
 Fortunately, blepharitis does not cause any permanent visual problems.